Gauge Non-Invariant Higher-Spin Currents in $AdS_4$: Problem

-is conserved by virtue of (\ref{glob}) and (\ref{Qtop}), (\ref{Qsub}).
+is conserved by virtue of (\ref{glob}).
 As a result, there are as many conserved charges $Q_\xi$ as independent global symmetry parameters $\xi$.
-Nontrivial charges are represented by the current $J_{t,s_1,s_2} (x)$ cohomology, \ie closed currents modulo exact ones $J_{t,s_1,s_2} \simeq d \Psi_{t,s_1,s_2}$.
-Since the currents should be closed on-shell, \ie by virtue of the free field equations (\ref{EM})-(\ref{EMCdot}), analysis is greatly simplified by the fact that all linearized HS curvatures $R_1{}^{\alpha(m)}{}_{,}{}^{\dot\beta(n)}$ with ${m>0, \ n>0}$ are zero on shell.
+Nontrivial charges are represented by the current cohomology, \ie closed currents $J_{t,s_1,s_2} (x)$ modulo exact ones $J_{t,s_1,s_2} \simeq d \Psi_{t,s_1,s_2}$.
+Since the currents should be closed on-shell, \ie by virtue of the free field Equations (\ref{EM})--(\ref{EMCdot}), analysis is greatly simplified by the fact that all linearized HS curvatures $R_1{}^{\alpha(m)}{}_{,}{}^{\dot\beta(n)}$ with ${m>0, \ n>0}$ are zero on-shell.

 Conservation of currents does not imply that they are invariant under the gauge transformations (\ref{gt}).
-However, as shown below, the gauge variation of $J_{t,s_1,s_2}$ is exact
+However, as shown below, the gauge variation of $J_{t,s_1,s_2}$ is exact:

 so that the charge $Q_\xi$ turns out to be gauge invariant.